MinnPost/object-sync-for-salesforce/docs/setup.md

 Once the plugin is installed, whether from a direct upload of the folder, or from the WordPress plugin directory, you will have a `salesforce-rest-api` folder in your `/wp-content/plugins` directory.
 In the Plugins list in WordPress, you can activate it and find the settings link (you can also find this plugin's settings in the main Settings list in WordPress, under the Salesforce menu item).

-By default, the plugin's settings URL is `/wp-admin/options-general.php?page=salesforce-api-admin` (proceeded by whatever your domain's URL is).
+By default, the plugin's settings URL is `https://<your site>/wp-admin/options-general.php?page=salesforce-api-admin`.

 ## Salesforce